Canardoux/flutter_sound/README.md

 album.play();
 ```
 By default an Ablum displays the OSs' audio UI.
-You can suppress the UI via by passing in SoundPlayer.noUI() to the Album.
+You can suppress the UI via by passing in AudioPlayer.noUI() to the Album.

 ```dart